Affiliate Disclosure - We may earn a commission from links clicked in this post

 A quick guide to Google Analytics for Small Businesses

 If your business has any presence on the web, and you are not using Google Analytics, you are missing half the equation.
 This Google Analytics Guide for Small Businesses is in two parts.
-Part 1 looks at what Google Analytics is, and how to set it up, Part 2 looks at some more advanced things it can do for you.
+Part 1 looks at what Google Analytics is, and how to set it up, Part 2 looks at some more advanced things it can do for you, including the advanced features available in Google Analytics 4.

 Part 1